Our Projects Fostering Business Innovation

 Export Bridge provides companies the opportunity to have market research and development work provided in country by university students as a core element of their course work.

-The current opportunity is for MBA students based at San Diego State University in Southern California, USA to undertake work for a New Zealand company between 3 February and 13 May 2012.
-These are post experience students, many of whom own their own businesses.
-Export Bridge is their major project and forms 25% of the assessment for their course on International Entrepreneurship.
+The current opportunity is for MBA students based at San Diego State University in Southern California, USA to undertake work for a New Zealand company between January 20 and May 5, 2023.
+Export Bridge is their major project and forms the majority of their assessment for their course on International Business.
 There will be between three and five students assigned to each New Zealand company.

 Ideally companies treat the students as unpaid consultants with a written brief setting out their expectations and deadlines.
 You may wish to ask the students to do the following work: